Receiving financial aid/scholarships and using VA/military TA benefits

 Helpful definitions to start with

-• Restricted aid – financial aid that can ONLY pay tuition/fees and cannot be used for other educational expenses like books, housing, etc. Examples include military tuition assistance, tuition waivers and any scholarships that are restricted to tuition/fees only (e.g. Hero’s Scholarship, out-of-state KU merit scholarships).
+• Restricted aid – financial aid that can ONLY pay tuition/fees and cannot be used for other educational expenses like books, housing, etc. Examples include military tuition assistance, tuition waivers and any scholarships that are restricted to tuition/fees only (e.g. Kansas Hero’s Scholarship).

 If students have more than one type of restricted aid, restricted aid is prioritized by: